gayze-tracking/gayze-tracking.github.io/_pages/about.md

 ---
 permalink: /
-title: "Computing for Social Good(ish) Research Lab"
+title: "Computing for Social Good-ish Research Lab"
 author_profile: false
 redirect_from:
   - /about/